For those days when your little one has lots of energy—and you don't.

 The toddler stage is incredible and challenging.
 We love our increasingly independent kiddos for their curiosity, enthusiasm, and humor.
 But let's be honest: it can be hard keeping a toddler entertained long enough to get anything done around the house.

-Whether you're looking for a handful of ideas to entertain your little one while you get some chores done on the weekend or you're searching for a long list of activities to help with those longer days, we've got you covered, mama.
+Whether you're looking for a handful of ideas to entertain your toddler while you get some chores done on the weekend or you're searching for a long list of kids activities to help with those longer days, we've got you covered, mama.

 For all their energy, toddlers are often easily distracted.
 Use this to your advantage, mama, by switching up these toddler activities and ideas and doing them all over again throughout the course of a day.

-Here are 22 easy activities to entertain your toddler—bookmark this list for your next long day at home!
+Here are 22 easy (and cheap!) activities to entertain your toddler—bookmark this list for your next long day at home!

 1. Play with toys